carpentries-incubator/fair-bio-practice/_episodes/02-os-introduction.md

 gives a sense of connection to the developer.
 The large number of users & transparency of code also makes it much more likely that bugs will be identified and fixed.

-> ## Why to get into Open Science
->
-> * get extra value from your work (e.g. collaborators, reuse by modelers, ML specialists)
-> * complying with funders’ policies
-> * receive higher citations
-> * demonstrate research impact
-> * save own time (reproducibility but also communication overhead)
-> * become pioneers
-> * distinguish yourself from the crowd
-> * plan successful research proposals
-> * gain valuable experience
-> * form community
-> * if you give access to knowledge earlier, this is not only beneficial to other scientists, but arguably to society at large
->
-{: .callout}

 > ## Why we are not doing Open Science already
 >